square/workflow/docs/glossary.md

 ## Child Workflow

 A Workflow which has a parent.
-A parent may compose a child Workflow’s Rendering into its own Rendering.
+A parent may compose a child Workflow’s [Rendering](#rendering) into its own.

 ## Side Effect